 Is the Student a Dependent?

 If a student isn’t claimed as a dependent, though, it’s possible for him or her to claim an education tax credit, or take the deduction.
 One thing to keep in mind, each student cannot claim more than one tax break.
-So it’s one of the education credits or education deduction (not all of them).

 Should the Student Take the Tax Credit or Deduction?